-Beginning April 1, 2002, the Ministry of Health, Labor and Welfare (MHLW) will enforce the allergen-labeling scheme on foods containing ingredients known as allergens.
+Beginning April 1, 2002, the Ministry of Health, Labor and Welfare (MHLW) began enforcing the allergen-labeling scheme on foods containing ingredients known as allergens.
 MHLW designated five ingredients as allergens subject to labeling.

 The five designated foods (wheat, buckwheat, egg, milk and peanut) are subject to mandatory labeling.
 Foods containing those five foods, or ingredients prepared from them, must be labeled.
-Under the new scheme, the ingredient label must include designated potential allergens.
 If a food contains an ingredient made from a designated potential allergen, the label must identify the source.
 For example, lysozyme extracted from eggs needs to be labeled as "egg white lysozyme" or "lysozyme (from egg)" rather than just 'lysozyme."